International Student Accommodation Subsidy

 Who is eligible?

-To be eligible for the Accommodation Subsidy, an international student must:
+To be eligible for the Accommodation Subsidy, you must:

 1. be enrolled as an international student in a course delivered by a CRICOS*-registered Western Australian education provider at a campus in Western Australia, including: